mattermost/docs/source/configure/optimize-your-workspace.rst

 Warnings impact your score less than problems, and suggestions have the least impact on your score.

 Want to improve your overall workspace optimization score?
-Take action towards the suggestions, warnings, and problems reported on this dashboard.
+Take action towards the problems, warnings, and suggestions reported on this dashboard.
 We recommend the following workspace optimizations.

 Recommendations
 ---------------